 You can reach Ginger by email or extension 421.

 If something’s happening on our busy church campus…you can bet Anna’s involved!
-She juggles weddings, memorials, classes, parties, workshops, meetings, concerts, custodian schedules and handles unusual situations such as rescuing raccoons from the church dumpster or helping brides write new vows because they left the original copy at home.
+She juggles weddings, memorials, classes, parties, workshops, meetings, facility related concerns, manages the custodial staff and handles unusual situations such as rescuing raccoons from the church dumpster or helping brides write new vows because they left the original copy at home.
 As you can imagine, Anna’s degree in Psychology is in daily use.
-She’s been on staff since 2007 and has worked in event planning for more than 15 years.
-When not at work, Anna enjoys spending time with her daughters Olivia (11) and Makena (5), being crafty, ax-throwing, fostering kittens, traveling and coaching volleyball.
+She’s been on staff since 2007 and has worked in event planning for more than 20 years.
+When not at work, Anna enjoys spending time with her daughters Liv (12) and Makena (6), being crafty, ax-throwing, fostering kittens, traveling and coaching volleyball.

 You can reach Anna by email or at extension 413.